alenazhangg/nasa-sees/README.md

 <br /><br /><br />
 The times that the GRACE satellite passed through each region was determined in `seescode/grace_data_analysis`.
 These times were plotted on the original climate graphs in `seescode/model_data_w_grace`.
-The full list of graphs can be found in the `MapsWithGRACE` folder.
+The full list of graphs can be found in the `MapsWithGRACE` folder. <br />
 <img src= /MapsWithGRACE/BalticSea02_GLDAS_plot.png width="600">
 <br /><br />
-The plots generated were analyzed to determine specific anomolies in the climate model data that GRACE was unable to detect.
+**Note:** Most of the data used in this program, including the region names, locations, and climate data, can be accessed in the `data` folder.
+The GRACE satellite ground track data used in `seescode/grace_data_analysis` is available [here](https://utexas.app.box.com/s/5mhzi68tnqixt8rauafecgq906i4w73m).